0xZakk/intro-to-peewee/README.md

 In the above snippet of code we are:

 1. Importing `peewee`
-1. Using the `PostgresqlDatabase` class to create a database connection, passing in the name of the database, the user, the password, the host, and the port.
+1. Using the `PostgreqlDatabase` class to create a database connection, passing in the name of the database, the user, the password, the host, and the port.
 1. Use `db.connect()` to actually connect to the database